MicrosoftDocs/sql-docs/docs/relational-databases/cursors.md

 > [!TIP]
 > In some scenarios, if there is a primary key on a table, a `WHILE` loop can be used instead of a cursor, without incurring in the overhead of a cursor.
 > However, there are scenarios where cursors are not only unavoidable, they are actually needed.
-When that is the case, if there is no requirement to update tables based on the cursor, then use *firehose* cursors, meaning [forward-only](#Forward-only) and read-only cursors.
+When that is the case, if there is no requirement to update tables based on the cursor, then use *firehose* cursors, meaning [fast-forward and read-only](#Forward-only) cursors.

 ## Cursor Implementations
 [!INCLUDE[ssNoVersion](../includes/ssnoversion-md.md)] supports three cursor implementations.

 ### Transact-SQL cursors
-Are based on the DECLARE CURSOR syntax and are used mainly in [!INCLUDE[tsql](../includes/tsql-md.md)] scripts, stored procedures, and triggers. [!INCLUDE[tsql](../includes/tsql-md.md)] cursors are implemented on the server and are managed by [!INCLUDE[tsql](../includes/tsql-md.md)] statements sent from the client to the server.
+[!INCLUDE[tsql](../includes/tsql-md.md)] cursors are based on the `DECLARE CURSOR` syntax and used mainly in [!INCLUDE[tsql](../includes/tsql-md.md)] scripts, stored procedures, and triggers. [!INCLUDE[tsql](../includes/tsql-md.md)] cursors are implemented on the server and are managed by [!INCLUDE[tsql](../includes/tsql-md.md)] statements sent from the client to the server.
 They may also be contained in batches, stored procedures, or triggers.

 ### Application programming interface (API) server cursors
- Support the API cursor functions in OLE DB and ODBC.
+API cursors support the API cursor functions in OLE DB and ODBC.
 API server cursors are implemented on the server.
 Each time a client application calls an API cursor function, the [!INCLUDE[ssNoVersion](../includes/ssnoversion-md.md)] Native Client OLE DB provider or ODBC driver transmits the request to the server for action against the API server cursor.

 ### Client cursors
- Are implemented internally by the [!INCLUDE[ssNoVersion](../includes/ssnoversion-md.md)] Native Client ODBC driver and by the DLL that implements the ADO API.
+Client cursors are implemented internally by the [!INCLUDE[ssNoVersion](../includes/ssnoversion-md.md)] Native Client ODBC driver and by the DLL that implements the ADO API.
 Client cursors are implemented by caching all the result set rows on the client.
 Each time a client application calls an API cursor function, the [!INCLUDE[ssNoVersion](../includes/ssnoversion-md.md)] Native Client ODBC driver or the ADO DLL performs the cursor operation on the result set rows cached on the client.

 ## Type of Cursors
 [!INCLUDE[ssNoVersion](../includes/ssnoversion-md.md)] supports four cursor types.